Main, Veggie

 Peeling off the charred skin

-Dip the flattened eggplants into the beaten egg mixture.
-Immediately fry on an oiled pan over medium heat for 2-3 minutes on each side, or until golden brown in color on both sides.
+Fry the eggplant in an oiled pan over medium heat for 2-3 minutes on each side, or until golden brown in color (be sure to pour the remaining egg mixture on top!)

 Drain any residual oil and let cool.
 Top with chopped scallions and serve with banana ketchup.